nusretmemic/weather-app/README.md

 - **Live Data**: Fetches real-time weather from Open-Meteo with 5-minute in-memory caching.
 - **City Search**: Autocomplete using geocoding API (Open-Meteo) with debounced input.
 - **Clean UI**: Built with Next.js, shadcn/ui, and Tailwind CSS; responsive and animated.
+- **API Documentation**: Interactive Swagger UI available at `/docs`, powered by an OpenAPI 3.0 spec.
+- **Comprehensive Testing**: Jest & Supertest suite with an in-memory MongoDB for all backend endpoints.
 - **Deployment**: Frontend on AWS Amplify, backend containerized to ECR & served via App Runner.

 ---